LiamKeefe/CS361_CountryMicroservice/README.md

     -Input: "countryScraper_service.txt"
     -Output: "countryFile.json"

-    This can be changed at the top of the file.
+FILES can be changed at the top of the file of microservice.
 The input file must be a .txt file, and the output file must be a .json file.

 Input File Structure:
     -Input file should be a string, 1 not whiteline character word, according to the features section above.

 Output File Structure:
     -Source structure: Python dictionary

     -For 'ALL' {
         "Error": *Error,
         "Countries": {'*Country' : '*Population', ...}
     }

     -For '*Country' (if not specific enough)
     {
         "Error" : "Error: Not specific enough"
         "Countries" : ['*Similar countries',...]
     }

     -For '*Country' (specific)
     {
         "Error" : "None",